Certseeds/CS302_OS/report_05_lab08/README.md

  * @Author: nanoseeds
  * @Date: 2020-05-19 20:38:38
  * @LastEditors: nanoseeds
- * @LastEditTime: 2020-05-19 20:42:11
+ * @LastEditTime: 2020-08-04 12:07:10
  * @License: CC-BY-NC-SA_V4_0 or any later version
  -->
 ## Assignment: Banker’s Algorithm
 + You are asked to implement a Banker’s Algorithm, your code will be judged by standard test case.
 + language: C++11, you are free to use all STL
 + Input:
-  + First line is <font color="#dd0000">an integer r</font>, which is the number of resource types.
+  + First line is ***an integer r***, which is the number of resource types.
-  + The second line will be <font color="#dd0000">r integers</font>, which are the maximum quantity of each resource.
+  + The second line will be ***r integers***, which are the maximum quantity of each resource.
   + Then will be following a list of commands.
 The commands are in three form:
-    1. New process registering, such as "<font color="#dd0000">1678 new 6 5 0 7</font>", means process 1678 is a new process, whose maximum need of each resource is 6 5 0 7 (assume r is 4)
+    1. New process registering, such as ***"1678 new 6 5 0 7"***, means process 1678 is a new process, whose maximum need of each resource is 6 5 0 7 (assume r is 4)
-    2. Resource requesting, such as "<font color="#dd0000">233 request 0 4 5 3</font>", means process 233 is an old process, it request more resource, the need of each resource is 0 4 5 3.
+    2. Resource requesting, such as ***"233 request 0 4 5 3"***, means process 233 is an old process, it request more resource, the need of each resource is 0 4 5 3.
-    3. Process termination, such as "<font color="#dd0000">233 terminate</font>", means process 233 terminate and return all resources it holding.
+    3. Process termination, such as ***"233 terminate"***, means process 233 terminate and return all resources it holding.
   + PS: all input is legal, which means
-    1. before new, there do not exist process or is terminate.
+    1. before new, the process is havn't appear or is terminate.
-    2. before request, there must have new.
+    2. before request, the process's new is success.
-    3. before terminate, there must have new.
+    3. before terminate, there must have a success new.
   + PS2:
-    1. but the pid can use multiply times. new,terminate can happen multiply times.
+    1. but the pid can use multiply times. (new,terminate) can happen multiply times.
-    2. Although before terminate must have new, but there can do not have terminate for new. new and terminate's appear is not pair
+    2. Although before terminate must have new, but there can do not have terminate for new. new and terminate's appear is not pair.
+    3. new just means process statement it's maxmium resource need, not means it must alloc those resources.
 + Output:
-  + For each command, output "<font color="#dd0000">OK</font>" or "<font color="#dd0000">NOT OK</font>" to determine if the command can execute.
-If OK, <font color="#dd0000">execute the command</font>.
+  + For each command, output "***OK***" or "***NOT OK***" to determine if the command can execute.
+If OK, ***execute the command***.